kathysledge/smig/examples/README.md

 }
 ```

 **⚠️ Important event constraint:** Each event can only contain **one SurrealQL statement**.
-Multiple statements separated by semicolons in a single `.then()` clause will cause the subsequent statements to execute outside the event context.
+Multiple statements separated by semicolons in a single `.thenDo()` clause will cause the subsequent statements to execute outside the event context.
 However, you can use multiple lines for readability within a single statement.

 ### Relations
 ```javascript